factorhouse/cronut/cronut-integrant/README.md

 The `:trigger` in every scheduled item must resolve to an org.quartz.Trigger of some variety or another, to ease that resolution Cronut provides the following tagged literals:

+### Controlling concurrent execution

+#### Global scheduler `:concurrent-execution-disallowed?`

+Set `:concurrent-execution-disallowed?` on the scheduler to disable concurrent execution of all jobs.

+#### Local job `:disallow-concurrent-execution?`

+Set `:disallow-concurrent-execution?` on a specific job to disable concurrent execution of that job only.

+#### Misfire configuration

+If you disable concurrent job execution ensure you understand Quartz Misfire options and remember to set `org.quartz.jobStore.misfireThreshold=[some ms value]` in your quartz.properties file.
+See Quartz documentation for more information.

+See our test-resources/config.edn and test-resources/org/quartz/quartz.properties for examples of misfire threshold and behaviour configuration.

 ### Tagged Literals